 Learn more about Living Wills and Medical Powers of Attorney.

 Learn more about Illinois Declarations and Powers of Attorney for Health Care.

-When you make a declaration or power of attorney for health care with Quicken WillMaker Plus, it will conform to all of Illinois’ laws about declarations and powers of attorney for health care.
-And it will print with plain English instructions that detail how to make it legal.
+When you make a living will or power of attorney for health care with Quicken WillMaker Plus, it will conform to Illinois laws -- and it will print with plain English instructions that tell you how to make it legal.